T

 restaurant

-One of Charleston's oldest independent culinary establishments, housed in a charming Victorian house.
-Known for its elevated Southern cuisine and a possibly haunted history.
+One of Charleston's oldest independent culinary establishments, housed in a beautifully restored Victorian house.
+Known for its refined Southern cuisine and charming, reportedly haunted, atmosphere.

 3. Afternoon